 Control the Environment

-Molds grow in all different temperatures, but most molds grow best in warm temperatures and high humidity.
+Molds grow in different temperatures, but most molds grow best in warm temperatures and high humidity.
 You can control the environment in your home to help prevent mold growth.
-Keep the relative humidity low and maintain temperatures in the low 70’s.
+Keep the relative humidity low and maintain temperatures in the low 70s.
 Close doors and windows during warm weather.
 Run your air conditioner and/or a dehumidifier to keep humidity low.
 Add desiccants to areas such as closets and clothing storage to keep moisture out.
-Resist overfilling storage areas so that air flow is maintained.
+Resist overfilling storage areas so that airflow is maintained.

 Control the Cleanliness

-By having a weekly cleaning routine set up for your home, you not only keep surfaces clean and mold free, but you also are able to identify any moisture or mold right away (when it is easier to remedy).
+By having a weekly cleaning routine set up for your home, you not only keep surfaces clean and mold-free, but you also can identify any moisture or mold right away (when it is easier to remedy).
 Mop hard floors.
-Vaccum carpet with a small particle or HEPA filter.
-Dust and use a damp cloth to clean windowsills, around doors and window frames.
+Vacuum carpet with a small particle or HEPA filter.
+Dust and use a damp cloth to clean windowsills, around doors, and window frames.
 Keep pet bedding clean and fresh by frequently washing it in hot water.
 Keep houseplants wiped down and use fresh soil.
 Molds thrive on organic materials so the cleaner your house is, the less the likelihood of mold growth.

 Control Natural Disaster Mold Potential

-Part of mold proofing your home is dealing with the aftermath of a flood or other event such as a water leak that leaves your home wet for more than a few hours.
-You must step in quickly and clean, dry and disinfect before mold takes over.
-If your home flooded, you will have to remove the wet flooring and wall materials and thoroughly dry out your home.
-You may want to bring in professional mold remediators like Craftsman Home Remodeling to inspect your home for mold prior to reinstalling walls and floors.
+Part of mold-proofing your home is dealing with the aftermath of a flood or other event such as a water leak that leaves your home wet for more than a few hours.
+You must step in quickly and clean, dry, and disinfect before mold takes over.
+If your home is flooded, you will have to remove the wet flooring and wall materials and thoroughly dry out your home.
+You may want to bring in professional mold remediators like Craftsman Home Remodeling to inspect your home for mold before reinstalling walls and floors.

 Discard wet materials that cannot be effectively and quickly dried out.
 Resist the urge to save items if they cannot be completely sanitized and dried out after getting wet.
 While your items may be expensive, the cost of mold can cost a lot more.

 Mold is an opportunist, and it will take hold in your house given the slightest opportunity.
-Don’t give mold the opportunity to affect your house or the lives of those who live in it.
-Some simple mold proofing can go a long way when it comes to keeping your home mold free.
+Don’t allow mold to affect your house or the lives of those who live in it.
+Some simple mold-proofing can go a long way when it comes to keeping your home mold-free.
 Follow these simple suggestions and keep your family and pocketbook safe.

 Share this Post